 Fig. 10.
-Snapshots of (a) electric field strength and (b) electron temperature profiles for a 1-GHz field incident on a 5-cm-thick slab of He at $t=50\,$ ns.
-Peak incident electric field is 10 kV/cm.
-Results are shown for the MCC and conductivity models in Lsp.
+Snapshots of (a) electric field strength and (b) electron temperature profiles for a 1 GHz field incident on a 5-cm thick slab of He at STP at t = 50 ns.
+The peak incident electric field is 10 kV/cm.
+Results are shown for the MCC and conductivity models in LSP.

 Fig. 11.
-Snapshots of (a) electric field strength and (b) electron temperature profiles for a 1-GHz field incident on a 5-cm-thick slab of He at t=6 ns and t=24 ns.
-Peak incident electric field is 50 kV/cm.
-Results are shown for the MCC and conductivity models in Lsp.
+Snapshots of (a) electric field strength and (b) electron temperature profiles for a 1 GHz field incident on a 5-cm thick slab of He at STP at t = 6 ns and t = 24 ns.
+The peak incident electric field is 50 kV/cm.
+Results are shown for the MCC and conductivity models in LSP.